Home»Export Drawback» Comprehensive Analysis of Agent Export Tax Rebate Declaration Process and Steps

 Generate Declaration Reports

-– The agency needs to carefully review the generated reports to ensure the data is accurate and consistent with previously entered data and provided original materials.
+– The agency needs to carefully review the generated reports to ensure the data in the reports is accurate and consistent with the previously entered data and the original materials provided.

 Review and Feedback Stage